 To determine your financial need, your expected family contribution (which is calculated by submitting the FAFSA) is subtracted from the cost of attendance.

 Your financial aid package

 Once we receive the results of your FAFSA and other required forms, we will create your financial aid package based on your financial need.
 It is Montclair State's policy to award scholarships and grants first, followed by employment and loans for which you qualify.
-You may receive some types of financial aid in excess of your need up to the Cost of Attendance.

 When you receive your Student Aid Report, you may see the following message on the comments page: